-Watch films about the Chickasaw people and culture on a large-scale screen in the Anoli’ Theater.
-This 350-seat, cutting-edge theater features a 2,700 square foot screen, 44 x 62 foot wraparound screen, and a digital surround sound system.
-There are showtimes everyday and special premieres throughout the year.
+Anoli’ Theater - Watch films about the Chickasaw people and culture on a large-scale screen in the Anoli’ Theater.
+This 350-seat, cutting-edge theater showcases a 2,700 square foot screen, 44 x 62 foot wraparound screen, a digital surround sound system, state-of-the-art film projector and large comfy chairs.
+The theatre offers showtimes daily, featured family movies every Saturday night and special premieres throughout the year.

 Hours of Operation:

 Monday - Saturday (10:00 a.m. - 5:00 p.m.)

 *Closed on the following holidays: New Years Day, Martin Luther King, Presidents Day, Memorial Day, Independence Day, Labor Day, Piomingo Day, Veterans Day, Thanksgiving Day and Christmas Day

 The campus is open and there is no charge to enter any buildings.
 Charges include:

 Chikasha Poya Exhibits